ComputationalAndPhysicalSystems/cronscan/README.md

 ## Installation

+Dependencies:
+* Requires the private caps_settings repository where some variables that cannot be publicly published are sourced.
-Install SANE, and ensure user permissions for any attanched scanners
+* Install SANE, and ensure user permissions for any attanched scanners

 If using Arduino light controls, ensure proper drivers and user device permissions are properly configured.